 One of the best Upwork jobs for beginners is freelance writing, specifically blog posts because you can start without any experience.
 It’s the first content I started writing, and many freelance writers I know did the same.

-You can also do beginner tasks like data entry.
+You can also do beginner tasks like data entry or VA work on Upwork.
 Many businesses need help transferring data from one spreadsheet to another or from one platform to another.

 How Hard Is Upwork for Beginners?